Ecommerce Lending

 The gap between what SBA can do and what the deal needs.

 Every week we turn away buyers who would have closed a great acquisition inside SBA, if the deal had cooperated.
-The seller was a UK citizen.
-The target was a Cayman-domiciled Amazon aggregator with three operating subsidiaries.
-The buyer was a holdco on its fourth roll-up and had already burned through the $5 million SBA 7(a) cap across prior acquisitions.
+The buyer was a lawful permanent resident, no longer eligible for SBA post-March 2025.
+The target was a US-domiciled Amazon aggregator with three operating subsidiaries.
+The borrower was a holdco on its fourth roll-up and had already burned through the SBA 7(a) aggregate cap across prior acquisitions.
 The LoI expired in 30 days and a strategic was circling.
 None of those deals fit the 7(a) box.
 All of them needed to close.

 Flex is the product we built for those transactions.
-We placed the file with institutional term lenders and private credit funds that underwrite cash flow, not citizenship, that are willing to move inside an exclusivity window, that don't require a personal guaranty on every structure.
-The result is a facility that costs more than SBA and closes in less than half the time.
+We placed the file with institutional term lenders and private credit funds that underwrite the target's cash flow, that accept green card holders alongside US citizens, that are willing to move inside an exclusivity window, and that price for structural flexibility.
+The result is a facility that costs more than SBA and closes on a faster lender-driven timeline.
 For the right deal, that trade is the deal.

-Foreign operators.
+Lawful permanent resident buyers.
 Complex deal structures: earn-outs, seller rollovers, management buy-ins.
 Speed-critical closes.
-Holdcos and roll-ups stacking acquisitions.
-Post-SBA incremental debt for borrowers already at the 7(a) cap.
+Holdcos and roll-ups stacking acquisitions of US-domiciled targets.
 If any of that describes the transaction on your desk, Flex is built for you.

 Four structures,